tedklin/dynamical/docs/design.md

     - Learn how to use tools like sanitizers and profilers.

-## Levels of functionality
+## Levels of functionality (currently planned)

 1. Discrete-time linear control system design
-2. Linear systems analysis
+2. Linear systems simulation and analysis
-    - with limited functionality for continuous-time systems.
 3. Nonlinear control system design (onboard linearization)
 4. Integrated solvers and implementations for optimal control (LQR, MPC, etc.)